hetalang/heta-compiler/README.md

 ## Creating a Heta platform template

-Heta compiler provides the tool for creating a modeling platform template.
+Platform can be structured using a prepared template of folders and pre-constructed embedded files.
-The `heta init` console application runs a questionary about the required formats.
+Heta compiler provides the `heta init` tool for creating a such a modeling platform template.

-The result of the execution will be a draft platform including supplementary files and directories which are ready to use including the `platform.js` file, and files for __git__ repository.
+The tool creates a draft platform including supplementary files and directories including the `platform.js` file, and files for __git__ repository.

 >For more information see the [CLI references](./cli-references?id=quotheta-initquot-command) documentation.